cmcclellan1010/data_redux/README.md

 * Faint images, especially in blue filter, have trouble aligning properly.
 Making the upsampling factor lower appears to fix this issue, with some downsides.
 Adaptive upsampling should be incorporated as a permanent fix.
 * When displaying the image grid, some science images display pure static, or mangled versions of the images.
 This is a display issue and does not mean anything is wrong with the files themselves.
 The final image shows up fine, without any static.

+### Fixed Bugs
+* "science.py" would look for the filter tag "r", and find it in files like "maste**r**_dark_30s.fit".
+This has been resolved by searching for tags with underscores in front and behind them, ex: looking for "_r_" in the filename instead of "r".

 # Using the Software

 ## File Naming Conventions